 Their reactions made me feel a bit like Paul writing to the Galatians: “My dear children, for whom I am again in the pains of childbirth until Christ is formed in you, how I wish I could be with you now and change my tone, because I am perplexed about you!”
 (Gal.
 4:19-20) Quite a few people seemed to be having a problem admitting, much less saying, that they were a suitable place for Jesus to be born!

-“But,” the immediate protest begins, “won’t I end up being a prideful fool who is unaware of my sin if I start feeling good enough to receive Jesus?”
+“But,” the immediate protest begins, “Won’t I end up being a prideful fool who is unaware of my sin if I start feeling good enough to receive Jesus?”
 There are many prideful fools around, after all.

 As soon as people were given a chance to claim their right to be children of God, yesterday — to be the earthen jar in which glory is carried, to be the chosen friend in whom the secrets are confided, to be the sent one in whom the campaign for world redemption is entrusted, many were kind of tongue-tied.
-Maybe you, too.
-I watched a couple of groups just sit there staring at each other, waiting, until that got too awkward and they had to say something.
+Maybe you are, too.
+I watched a couple of groups just sit there staring at each other, waiting, until it got too awkward and they had to say something.
 But even when they started talking, it was not like they were as appreciative of God’s home as God was happy to be there!
 They did not have a ready list of what made them a decent house.

 Being self-critical is useless unless Christ lives in us!
 Otherwise we are like a dog in the manger – not saving ourselves and not letting the baby get in there!

-There are plenty of important ways to spend the season of Advent.
+In light of God’s delight to be with you, there are plenty of important ways to spend the season of Advent.

-Maybe you are so full of yourself you need to empty out so Jesus can get a toe-hold.
+- Maybe you are so full of yourself you need to empty out so Jesus can get a toe-hold.

-Maybe you should stop being so preoccupied with whether Jesus is alive in you enough and go be an incarnation of the life you already have.
+- Maybe you should stop being so preoccupied with whether Jesus is alive in you enough and go be an incarnation of the life you already have.

-Maybe you need to wrestle with your disbelief and try to get to the bottom of it once and for all.
+- Maybe you need to wrestle with your disbelief and try to get to the bottom of it once and for all.

-But I stumbled on one important way many people need to spend the season.
+I stumbled on one important way many people need to spend the season.
 Be the bed.
 God wants to be born in you.
 Come on, you’ve got to be at least as good as a stable!
 Are you really going to tell him there is no room? tell him he shouldn’t even want to stay in you in the first place? he’s dumb to even knock? he should come back when you’re tidy?
 Don’t do that.
-If you have to do something other than enjoying your undeserved favor, fluff the hay a bit.
+If you have to do something other than enjoying your undeserved favor, at least fluff the hay a bit.